Tree Protection Plans for Construction in Sydney: Current AS 4970 Guide

 2. Value Proposition and Benefits

-Professional tree protection provides substantial return on investment through:
+Professional tree protection provides practical project value through:

-- Legal compliance: Protection from penalties and enforcement action
+- Regulatory context: Protection from penalties and enforcement action

 - Risk mitigation: Avoiding tree damage reduces liability and replacement costs